nagygr/mango/go.md

 ```

 Without the tags, virtual tags will be created automatically for the head but
-updating a package with automatic tags is cumbersome, so explicit taggin should
+updating a package with automatic tags is cumbersome, so explicit tagging should
 be used.
 When a version is updated in `go mod`, issuing

 ```bash